inometa/HINTS_Cancer_Project/README.md

 *Wrapper Methods*: These methods evaluate feature subsets based on model performance.
 We will use Sequential Feature Selection (either forward or backward selection) and Tree-based models in combination with Recursive Feature Elimination (RFE) from sklearn.feature_selection.

-After selecting the best features, we will apply other algorithms learned during this bootcamp, such as Gradient Boosting algorithms, K-Nearest Neighbors (KNN), Support Vector Machines (SVM), and Neural Networks, with hyperparameter tuning to build the best predictive model.
+After selecting the best features, we will apply other algorithms learned during this boot camp, such as Gradient Boosting algorithms, K-Nearest Neighbors (KNN), Support Vector Machines (SVM), and Neural Networks, with hyperparameter tuning to build the best predictive model.